trash4299/Sudoku-Solver-Nexys/README.md

 I am thinking of making a block that always streams parts of the working register and the x and y of it so that I can have it displayed on the screen as it is trying solutions.

+I am thinking about using AXIStream to add the working register to memory rather than have it contained in the module.
+But I would need to change the main FSM to work with multi clock cycles.